What this is

 - Run a small or mid-size business between roughly 5 and 150 employees

-- Want a system you can actually own - documented, governed, transferable - not a black box that lives in someone else’s account
+- Want a system you can actually own — documented, governed, transferable — not a black box in someone else’s account

-- Operate in an industry where the consequences of a misbehaving automation matter (legal, medical, CPA, ag, financial services)
+- Operate where the consequences of a misbehaving automation matter (legal, medical, CPA, ag, financial services)

 The boundary